MohamedYatera/JavaRefresher/README.md

 # JavaRefresher
-Upon glancing at these files i should remember anything needed
+Upon glancing at these files i should remember anything needed.
+Includes handy tricks